-We are sold out of all our halves and wholes for 2021.
-We are currently accepting deposits for our May 2022 / June 2022 harvest.
+We are sold out of all our halves and wholes for 2021 and May 2022.
+We are currently accepting deposits for our June 2022 harvest.

 The price of a half cow or whole cow is based on the hanging weight (it's ok if you're unfamiliar with this term, we're happy to explain it!).
 Our target weight per animal is 1300 lbs. for harvest date.
 Typically this yields a hanging weight/carcass of 750 lbs.